 Adjusting to student life can make it difficult to establish healthy routines and students may struggle in the face of academic, social and financial pressures.
 Depression and anxiety are the most common mental illnesses in the student population, however large numbers of students also experience other complex issues such as eating disorders, self-harm and personality disorders.

 Mental Health in University

-In the run up to Fresher’s Week Universities Minister Sam Gyimah has written to university leaders calling for student wellbeing – specifically mental health – to be a top priority for all establishments.
+In the run up to Fresher’s Week this year Universities Minister Sam Gyimah wrote to university leaders calling for student wellbeing – specifically mental health – to be a top priority for all establishments.
 In his letter he says:

 With the new academic year upon us, I’m sure you would agree that good mental health and wellbeing underpins successful participation and attainment.

 Collectively, we must prioritise the wellbeing and mental health of our students – there is no negotiation on this.
 To make this happen, leadership from the top is essential.

 His comments followed a spike in UK suicide rates among students, which are considered to have increased by 56% in the last 10 years.
 In 18 months alone, 11 students from Bristol University were lost to suicide.
 This problem is highlighted further by the fact that for the first time, the number of students taking their own lives has overtaken that of the general population.
 It has also been noted that university dropouts due to poor mental health are at a record high.
 Universities are now under an ever-increasing pressure to implement effective systems to offer support long before a person’s mental health deteriorates to these severe measures.

 Mental Health Risk Factors and University Life